Freshworks-Coupon-2025-Get-50-Off/.github/profile/README.md

 But with Freshworks, you don’t have to do it alone.

 Freshworks provides the tools you need, whether you’re a scrappy startup, a fast-growing SaaS, or a team just trying to breathe easier.
 They are powerful, intuitive, and fueled by AI.

-And now, with these up to **50% off coupon codes**, you don’t have to pay a premium to get premium service.
+And now, with these up to 50% off coupon codes, you don’t have to pay a premium to get premium service.

-So go ahead, grab the **14-day free trial**, use that Freshworks coupon for 50% off, and take your customer support or CRM game to the next level.
-You’ve got nothing to lose and *everything* to gain.
+So go ahead, grab the 14-day free trial, use that Freshworks coupon for 50% off, and take your customer support or CRM game to the next level.
+You’ve got nothing to lose and everything to gain.

-## Frequently Asked Questions
+## FAQs on Freshworks Voucher

 ### Can I stack multiple Freshworks coupons?

-**No**, only one promo code, like **IGFD30**, can be used per order.
+No, only one promo code, like IGFD30, can be used per order.
 Choose the best offer.

 ### Are Freshworks coupons available globally?

-**Yes**, **IGFD30** works worldwide, with pricing in USD.
+Yes, IGFD30 works worldwide, with pricing in USD.
 Some discounts may vary by region.

 ### How often does Freshworks release new coupons?

-**Freshworks releases new promo codes every 30–300 days**, with major sales during Black Friday, Cyber Monday, and Small Business Week.
+Freshworks releases new promo codes every 30–300 days, with major sales during Black Friday, Cyber Monday, and Small Business Week.
 Subscribe to their newsletter for updates.,

 ### Can I use the coupon on all Freshworks products?

-**Yes**, **IGFD30** applies to Freshdesk, Freshsales, Freshservice, and Freshmarketer, but not add-ons or custom plans.
+Yes, IGFD30 applies to Freshdesk, Freshsales, Freshservice, and Freshmarketer, but not add-ons or custom plans.
 Check terms at checkout.

 ### Does Freshworks offer discounts for startups or nonprofits?

-**Yes**, startups get up to **90% off Pro plans** for the first year, and nonprofits may receive **10–20% off**.
-Contact sales@freshworks.com for eligibility.,
+Yes, startups get up to 90% off Pro plans for the first year, and nonprofits may receive 10–20% off.
+Contact sales@freshworks.com for eligibility.

 ### Can I save on annual plans?

-**Yes**, **IGFD30** reduces annual plans (e.g., Freshdesk Growth to $20.30/month), and annual billing saves up to 20% extra.
+Yes, IGFD30 reduces annual plans (e.g., Freshdesk Growth to $20.30/month), and annual billing saves up to 20% extra.